-This list is for libraries with multiple CAPs.
-Some libraries will not unlock the CAP, enabling the tape to be inserted, until the Insert Tape command is issued.
+This list is for Managed Storage with multiple CAPs.
+Some Managed Storage will not unlock the CAP, enabling the tape to be inserted, until the Insert Tape command is issued.
 You can specify which CAP to unlock from this list.